 Appendix B: Group Rosters

-A. Purpose – Group rosters contain critical information about conference-wide assets.
-Rosters are utilized for a variety of reasons, including: member contact, tracking member certification/skill levels, ASRC annual dues assessment, identification of Group Officer appointments and identification of ASRC BOD Representative appointments.
+A. Purpose – Rosters are utilized for a variety of reasons, including: member contact, tracking member certification/skill levels, ASRC annual dues assessment, identification of Group Officer appointments and identification of ASRC BOD Representative appointments.

 B. Submission Requirements – All ASRC Groups (certified and probationary) shall submit annual Group rosters during the fourth quarter of each year.
 Group rosters should be submitted to the ASRC Secretary.
 The ASRC Secretary is authorized to request updated rosters from Group leadership throughout the year in order to effectively carry-out the administrative activities of the Conference.